-By knowing about Intellectual Property you will know what to do to protect your hard work from being copied without your permission.
-Intellectual Property infringements can cost you thousands where amongst other things people can produce a cheap replica of your products and sell them as the original, stealing your profits and doing damage to your reputation with low quality knock-offs.
+By knowing about Intellectual Property, as a creative, you will know what to do to protect your hard work from being copied without your permission.
+Intellectual Property infringements can cost you thousands where amongst other things people can produce a cheap replica of your products and sell them as the original.
+This can be detrimental to your future success by effectively stealing profits that should be yours and doing damage to your business reputation with low quality knock-offs.

 What is Intellectual Property?